Michael Greenfield (rugby league): Judicial consideration

 The prosecution disputed the defence characterisation of the behaviour as a brief lapse, pointing to the repeated payments and the ongoing nature of the conduct.
 Crown counsel noted that accepting cash payments on multiple occasions over a long period was inconsistent with claims of momentary weakness or a single lapse in professional judgment.

 Judge Leonie Flannery heard arguments concerning the appropriate weight to be given to the duration of the offending, the breach of trust inherent in the conduct of elected union officials, the proportionality of the financial amounts involved, and the broader implications for industrial integrity.
 The judge also considered comparative sentencing outcomes, including the penalties applied to the subcontractor who supplied the corrupting benefits.

 Judge Flannery reserved her judgment and listed 21 November 2025 for the delivery of the final sentencing decision.

+Jail

+In November 2025, Darren Greenfield, the 60-year-old former New South Wales branch secretary of the Construction, Forestry, Maritime, Mining and Energy Union (CFMEU), and his 40-year-old son Michael Greenfield, the former assistant secretary, were sentenced in the District Court of New South Wales for accepting corrupting benefits under sections 536D and 536G of the Fair Work Act 2009, marking the first convictions under the Act's anti-corruption provisions introduced in 2017 following the trade unions royal commission.

+Between November 2018 and June 2020, Darren accepted $20,000 in four cash payments from a subcontractor and union member, while Michael received $10,000 in two payments, in exchange for leveraging their positions to secure preferential treatment on construction sites and award jobs, actions Judge Leonie Flannery described as an "egregious breach of trust" that exploited union influence for personal gain and undermined member welfare.

+Darren was sentenced to an aggregate 30 months' imprisonment with a non-parole period of 10 months, eligible for supervised release thereafter on a $500 good behaviour bond;

+Michael received 18 months with a six-month minimum jailtime, plus a concurrent two-year community correction order for submitting a false statutory declaration under the Oaths Act 1900 (NSW) to evade a traffic fine by attributing it to a vulnerable overseas worker.
+Flannery deemed immediate imprisonment necessary for deterrence.

+The CFMEU, under federal administration since 2024 amid broader corruption allegations, welcomed the outcome as a rejection of those who "betrayed the members"; Australian Council of Trade Unions secretary Sally McManus condemned the pair, stating: "You can't call yourself a unionist if you're on the take.
+Those who betray the trust of working people for personal gain have no place in the union movement".